Let’s get you startedSign in or create an account to view your personalized quotes.

 Whether you’ve purchased your first classic car or are looking to switch insurers, you may have questions about how to insure your classic vehicle.
 Here’s some additional information about classic car insurance that may help.

-• Who is the best for classic car insurance?
+• Which company is the best for classic car insurance?

 State Farm, Farmers, Progressive, and Nationwide all offer classic car insurance.
 State Farm and Farmers offer classic car insurance under their own names, allowing drivers to maintain all their insurance needs under a single bundled policy.
 Progressive and Nationwide also offer classic car insurance through Hagerty, a well-known name in classic automobile insurance.